amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 dapr run --app-id basket-api --components-path ./components dotnet run
 ```

 This only works like this when running Dapr in stand-alone mode.
-For other hosting options, you should use a different mechanism to give Dapr access to the secrets file (e.g. volume mounts when hosting in Kubernetes).
+For other hosting options, you should use a different mechanism to give Dapr access to the secrets file (e.g., volume mounts when hosting in Kubernetes).

-The `nestedSeparator` in the config file specifies the character that will be used by Dapr to flatten the JSON hierarchy in the secrets file (if present).
+The `nestedSeparator` in the config file specifies the character that Dapr will use to flatten the JSON hierarchy in the secrets file (if present).
 Imagine using the following JSON secrets file:

 ```json
 {